 Furthermore, the Ethernet ports on either systems can act as either WAN or LAN and in the case of Google WiFi, only the main unit will have a port to take the role of WAN, while any other connected node will automatically have two LAN ports available.
 But Eero has made an odd choice and decided not to add any Ethernet ports on its Beacon units, so, only wireless clients can connect to them and it also takes the Ethernet backhaul off the table (something that the Google WiFi takes full advantage of).

-Verdict: Both the Google WiFi and Eero Home WiFi have adopted a minimalistic design approach which works great for this type of devices, allowing for an easy deployment pretty much anywhere in the house, but, while I appreciate change, I feel that Eero may have made a mistake when it decided not to add any Ethernet port on its Beacon units, so, Google WiFi wins this round because of its two ports on every unit (I have to acknowledge that the Eero Pro pack has three identical units, each featuring 2 Ethernet ports, but the price tag is also significantly higher).
+Verdict: Both the Google WiFi and Eero Home WiFi have adopted a simple design approach which works great for this type of devices, allowing for an easy deployment pretty much anywhere in the house, but, while I appreciate change, I feel that Eero may have made a mistake when it decided not to add any Ethernet port on its Beacon units, so, Google WiFi wins this round because of its two ports on every unit (I have to acknowledge that the Eero Pro pack has three identical units, each featuring 2 Ethernet ports, but the price tag is also significantly higher).

 ALSO READ: LINKSYS VELOP VS GOOGLE WIFI